kgisl/project-ideas/projectScopeMatrix.md

 | Onsite Support          |               |         |            |             |
 | Offline Support         |               |         |            |             |
 | Opensource Contribution |               |         |            |             |

+*Note:* First year students will be given oppuritinuty to explore other efforts based on their interest, which will help to categorize the students on specfic domain.
+And they will be provided oppurtiny in specfic domain from seond year.